 "I absolutely love using a cookie press with children.
 I have 3 girls and have hosted children's cooking classes.
 Often baking with kids can yield unimpressive results and that's so discouraging for kids," says Ashley Summers, pastry chef and winner of "Sweet Genius" on the Food Network.
 "Cookie presses are great because the dough is easy to make, the cookies come out effortlessly impressive and there are so many ways to decorate them."

-Best Overall: OXO Good Grips Cookie Press Set
+Oxo Good Grips Cookie Press Set

 What We Love: Well-thought-out press with details that work, comes with multiple cookie discs

 OXO puts its expertise in ergonomics to good use in this exceptionally well-designed cookie press.
 The clear plastic barrel makes it easy to see how much dough you have left and really comes in handy when it's time to clean.
 Once full, it's easy to use with a great selection of discs included in the set, and includes a storage case to keep the discs neat when not in use.
 The lever smoothly pushes down and offers an excellent grip, and the solid base doesn't move when it's time to make the even-sized cookies.
 While OXO says the discs can be placed in a dishwasher, I recommend hand-washing.